developer-zebra/developer-zebra-site/src/stagenow/5-1/stagingprofiles/index.md

  <img alt="image" style="height:350px" src="sn_usb_staging.jpg"/>
     _Click image to enlarge; ESC to cancel_.
     <br>
- * StageNow writes the name of the storage medium into the Profile.
-The same medium (**<u>with the name unchanged</u>**) can then be connected to the device and used as the source of staging data instead of a PC host or server.
+ * **StageNow writes the name and path of the storage medium into the Profile**.
+The same medium (**<u>with the name/path unchanged</u>**) can then be connected to the device and used as the source of staging data instead of a PC host or server.
- * **All files needed for staging MUST be present** in external staging medium for successful device staging.
+ * **All files needed for staging MUST be present** in external staging medium for successful device staging by this means.

 **To <u>manually</u> stage a device from a file on the device**: